What if I told you that you could earn money just by sharing a link?

 4. Influencers

 Follow and tag influencers who might be interested in your niche if you primarily work on social media.
 Making every effort to boost traffic to your website or social media page is the key.
+Avoid selling anything to your audience only to make a quick profit.
+They will trust you more if they feel your interest is genuine.

 4. Find an Appropriate Affiliate Program/Network